 Specifically, we reviewed all the top infidelity recovery statistics so you know exactly what your chances are and what strategies to avoid in trying to save your relationship.

-If your marriage is struggling to get past infidelity, then check out this quick video on how to Mend Your Marriage that will help get yours back on track.
+If your marriage is struggling to get past infidelity, then check out this quick video on how to Mend Your Marriage (click to watch the video on their site) that will help get yours back on track.

 If you like this post, please follow my Save Your Marriage board on Pinterest for more great tips from myself and top relationship experts!

 Additional infidelity recovery statistics references for quotes and data cited:

 Licensed marriage therapist David Klow of Skylight Counseling Center in Chicago